PremoWeb/chadburn/README.md

 #### Dynamic docker configuration

 You can start Chronos in its own container or on the host itself, and it will magically pick up any container that starts, stops or is modified on the fly.
-In order to achieve this, you simply have to use docker containers with the labels described above and let ofelia take care of the rest.
+In order to achieve this, you simply have to use docker containers with the labels described above and let Chronos take care of the rest.

 #### Hybrid configuration (INI files + Docker)